 The Clinical Mental Health Counseling track meets the standards for accreditation under the Council of Accreditation for Counseling and Related Educational Programs (CACREP) and prepares you to take the exam to become a Licensed Professional Counselor (LPC) in Pennsylvania.

 The School Counseling track meets the regulations set forth in the Pennsylvania Code and the Council of Accreditation for Counseling and Related Educational Programs (CACREP).
-The program prepares you to take the PAPA and Praxis II exams and become a certified school counselor by the Pennsylvania Department of Education in elementary and secondary school counseling.
+The program prepares you to take the Praxis II exam and become a certified school counselor by the Pennsylvania Department of Education in elementary and secondary school counseling.

 The Marriage, Couple and Family Counseling track meets the standards for accreditation under the Council of Accreditation for Counseling and Related Educational Programs (CACREP) and academically prepares you to take the exam to become a Licensed Marriage and Family Therapist (LMFT) in Pennsylvania.

 The Certificate of Advanced Graduate Studies (CAGS) is designed for students who already have a master’s degree in an appropriate counseling-related field, who desire to want to take continuing education often to meet the state requirements for sate licensure or certification.
 The particular courses (a minimum of 12 credits) for students in the CAGS program will be tailored to the specific needs of each student.

 All three tracks of Messiah College’s M.A. in Counseling program are accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP is the national accrediting agency for graduate-level degree programs in counselor education that demonstrate prescribed levels of academic and professional excellence.
 In addition Messiah College is accredited by the Middle States Association of Colleges and Schools, Commission on Higher Education.
 For more information visit or page on accreditation.